 Please note that registrants in any of the above six courses must also enroll as members of the Women of Grace Benedicta Leadership Institute for Women and will receive all rights and benefits of membership appertaining thereunto.
-In addition to the networking opportunities provided by the BLI, students who complete all six CWLS courses offered at Holy Apostles will receive an independent Certification in Catholic Women’s Leadership Studies from the BLI.
+In addition to the networking opportunities provided by the BLI, students who complete five CWLS courses offered at Holy Apostles will receive an independent Certification in Catholic Women’s Leadership Studies from the BLI.
 The mandatory course pack fee for this added value is $500 per course, even if the student is not interested in completing the Graduate Certificate or MAPS degree programs through Holy Apostles.
 Please see http://benedicta.womenofgrace.com/ for more information.

 Membership in the Women of Grace Benedicta Leadership Institute for Women includes the following benefits during the duration of each semester a course is being taken: